SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 1. **In-the-cloud deployment** (using Boomi Atom Cloud)
 1. **On-premise deployment** (using local Atom setup)

-Positive
+> aside positive
-: The Boomi Atom is a lightweight, dynamic runtime engine.
+> The Boomi Atom is a lightweight, dynamic runtime engine.
 Once your integration processes have been deployed to your Atom, the Atom contains all the components required to execute your processes from end to end, including connectors, transformation rules, decision handling, and processing logic.

 ![Atom gif](img/atom.gif "Atom gif")